lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_4/Readme.md

 ```

-3. Enque the face data for processing.
+3. The face data is enqueed for processing.

 ```cpp
       if (HeadPose.enabled()) {